emeric254/grafana-cassandra-datasource/grafana-cassandra-datasource/README.md

 ## Derivate from Simple JSON Datasource - a generic backend datasource

+This code is derivate from [grafana/simple-json-datasource](https://github.com/grafana/simple-json-datasource).

+## Description

 More documentation about datasource plugins can be found in the [Docs](https://github.com/grafana/grafana/blob/master/docs/sources/plugins/developing/datasources.md).

 This also serves as a living example implementation of a datasource.